-Metro Heating and Cooling is here to help with all your heating, cooling, and Indoor Air Quality needs.
+Metro Heating and Cooling is here to help answer all your heating, cooling, and Indoor Air Quality questions.

 What should I do if my heating is not working?

 If you have no heat or hot water, quickly inspect your heating system:

 - Check the fuse or breaker at the electrical panel

 - Check to see if the power switch is on at the furnace/boiler